Who This Is For

 Value-Driven Messaging

-Instead of promises ("We'll grow your portfolio 20%"), Skyp drafts emails that lead with insight and relevance ("I noticed your firm recently expanded into the mid-market segment — here's how other wealth management teams have approached the operational challenges that come with that growth").
-The personalization is in the understanding of the prospect's situation, not in inflated product claims.
+Instead of promises like "We'll grow your portfolio 20%," Skyp drafts emails that lead with insight.
+For example: "I noticed your firm recently expanded into the mid-market segment — here's how other wealth management teams have approached the operational challenges that come with that growth."

 Compliant Follow-Up Sequences